+C. Assignment Policy Students will be required to complete several group and personal projects on or before the due dates assigned.
+The students will meet with assigned program coordinators on campus to produce promotional materials for that program.

-- C. Assignment Policy: Several projects will be assigned during the semester.
-Students must participate in the project during the assign class period.
-The students have to work the TNL, ATV, the "Fests" productions and other shows, which are assigned at the first of the semester. - D. Grading Policy/Procedure and/or methods of evaluation: There are seven areas that the students will be expected to be knowledgeable in.
-These are covered in chapters 1 through 7.
-At the beginning of each chapter, there is a listing of specific and measurable competencies.
-These competencies cover a set of knowledge that a prospective employer expects an employee to possess to obtain or maintain employment.
+D. Grading Policy/Procedure and/or methods of evaluation: There are several areas students will be expected to be knowledgeable in.
+These will be covered during the lectures.
+The competencies covered will be what a prospective employer expects an employee to possess to obtain or maintain employment.
 Video Production majors only must make a 'C' or better to advance.

-The competencies will be evaluated in three exams.
+The competencies will be evaluated in exams, projects and a final.
 Exams must be taken at the scheduled times.
 If students are unable to take the exam as scheduled, students will need to take the exam before the scheduled time.
 The exam cannot be taken after the scheduled time.
-Only one make-up exam will be allowed per student.
-It will be given on a scheduled day, during the regular class time.
+The projects will be completed as specified by the instructor.